Programs for Parkinson’s Disease

-For our clients who are diagnosed with movement disorders such as Parkinson’s disease (PD), Lori, along with her specialized team of trainers, has developed strategies to slow the progression of the disease and reduce the chance of falling
+For our clients who are diagnosed with movement disorders such as Parkinson’s disease (PD), Lori, along with her specialized team of trainers, has developed strategies to slow the progression of the disease.
+Research from the National Parkinson Foundation shows that exercise can reduce the chance of falling, improve muscle tone and increase joint range of motion.

-.
-With a program created specifically for PD, clients can experience improved movement, focus, enriched cognitive function and a decline of symptoms of depression.
+With a program created specifically for PD, clients can experience improved coordination, mental (cognitive) function and a decline of symptoms of depression.
+Sessions include:

-, which includes evidence-baseline tests, Lori gathers objective measurements and works with her trainers to track progress and improvement including:
+During the assessment, which includes baseline tests, Lori gathers objective measurements and works with her trainers to track progress and improvement including: